pasiol/WilmaJSONReader/README.rst

 The Wilma rest client.

 Supports getting daily data or date range of the resource.
-Valid resource type are rooms, teachers and students.
+Valid resource types are rooms, teachers and students.

 Usage
 -----

 The Wilma JSON schema is quite complex to parse.
-Easiest way utilize it is use some framework, for example the MongoDB Aggregation Framework.
+The Easiest way utilize it, is use some framework, for example the MongoDB Aggregation Framework.

 From git repo::